Exploring Higgs-Photon Production at the LHC: Higher Dimensional Operators Parametrisation

 where $N_i^{exp}$ denotes the observed number of events, $N_i(C)^{theo}$ estimates the expected number of events, assumed to be different from the SM due to the presence of non-zero EFT couplings. $\sigma_i^{exp}$ quantifies the error including both statistical and systematic uncertainties added in quadrature.
 We have assumed an overall systematic uncertainty which is $3\%$ of statistical uncertainty.

 We minimise the $\chi^2$-function to derive the limits of the parameter space allowed by the experimental data at $2 \sigma$ level.

-It is noteworthy that the limits on the dipole operators obtained here more restrictive than our previous study on their effects on VBF Higgs production~\cite{Biswas:2021qaf}.
+The numerical results obtained by fitting the $h \gamma$ production process using both profiling and single parameter are given in Table \ref{bounds}.
+In general, it can be observed that the single parameter limits are notably more restrictive than the profiled ones.
+This is expected as the profiling approach allows for the simultaneous variation of multiple parameters of interest in the $\chi^2$ function, capturing potential correlations and dependencies between them.
+Thus, by using the profiling method, the complex and multidimensional nature of the fit method is demonstrated, compared to considering one operator at a time that restricts the analysis to very specific BSM models that could be hard to realise.
+It is noteworthy that the limits on the dipole operators obtained here are more restrictive than our previous study on their effects on VBF Higgs production~\cite{Biswas:2021qaf}.
 We also note that the Wilson coefficients are more constrained from the higher energy bins.
 We will use these allowed values of the effective couplings to investigate the prospect of finding such a signal at 14 TeV run of the LHC with $\mathcal{L}=3000$ fb$^{-1}$ integrated luminosity in the following sections.